anupam-kumar-krishnan/Namaste-JavaScript/Namaste JavaScript 🙏 Season - 1/Ep.6 undefined vs not defined in JS 🤔.md

 ## _undefined_
+- **Definition:**
+> In JavaScript, `undefined` is a primitive value and a global property that indicates a variable has been `declared but has not been assigned` a value.
+It acts as a default placeholder automatically assigned by the JavaScript engine in various scenarios.
 - JavaScript tries to allocate memeory to the variables & function even before we run the code

 <b>